MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 Returns:
 * Result (boolean) - Returns true if there are no errors related to this command.

+## Beta - Images & Display

+### ClearDisplayText - BETA
+Force-clears an error message from Misty’s display. **Note: This command is provided as a convenience.
+You should not typically need to call `ClearDisplayText`.**

+Arguments
+- None

+Returns
+- Result (boolean) - Returns `true` if there are no errors related to this command.

 ## Beta - Audio